nerfcats/lunix/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](https://makeapullrequest.com)
 [![kernel build](https://github.com/noahdossan/Lunix/actions/workflows/kernel-build.yml/badge.svg)](https://github.com/noahdossan/Lunix/actions/workflows/kernel-build.yml)

-Lunix (Lulu's UNIX, Lulu being the name of my pup :3) is a very cool simulation hobby OS written in C++ that runs in your terminal.
-It is a UNIX-clone and has several features such as file editing, kernel panics, "libraries" to handle stuff like Disk and Networking, error handling, sudo protection and some other stuff.
-It can also run compiled binaries and bash scripts using `./program-name`.
+Lunix (Lulu's UNIX, named after my pup Lulu) is a hobby operating system written in C++ that simulates a UNIX-like environment in your terminal.
+It features:

-Please ⭐ the project if you think it's cool.
-It helps me stay motivated and continue to develop Lunix :).
+- **File Editing**: Create and modify files directly within Lunix.
+- **Kernel Panics**: Kernel panic events that trigger on actual signals such as SIGABRT.
+- **Libraries**: Built-in "libraries" for handling disk operations, networking, and more.
+- **Error Handling**: Robust error handling mechanisms.
+- **Multiple Users**: Add other users without root perms.
+Passwords are stored as a sha256 hash.
+- **Executable Support**: Run compiled binaries and bash scripts using `./program-name`.
+- and much more!

+If you find Lunix interesting, please ⭐ the project.
+Your support keeps me motivated to continue developing and improving Lunix!

 ## Table of Contents
 - [Project Direction 🚀](#project-direction)